 - Minimum operational losses and reduces down time.

 However, access to the turbine’s data is not a new concept.
-Spica Technology has developed an online SCADA-based monitoring system that gives the turbine owner and service providers access to its turbines and wind farms explains Benny Thomsen and says:
+Wind engineering companies like Spica Technology have developed monitoring systems that give the turbine owners and service providers access to their turbines and wind farms.
+Benny Thomsen explains:

 “Our monitoring system has the purpose to keep the service technician out of the turbine as much as possible with remote access to the turbine and a remote control that can restart the turbine.
 With the monitoring system and remote access, the service technician can predict and plan maintenance to avoid unnecessary service calls to the turbine.
 Basically, it keeps down the service costs for the turbine owner in the end.”